cshum/prefixdown/README.md

 So that it can be used on any existing LevelUP based libraries.

 ### prefixdown = require('prefixdown')(db)
-Create a new PrefixDOWN instance by wrapping the root LevelUP instance.
+PrefixDOWN factory for the root LevelUP instance.
 ### levelup(prefix, { db: prefixdown })
-PrefixDOWN to be consumed by LevelUP.
-Where `location` argument defines the `prefix`.
+PrefixDOWN consumed by [LevelUP](https://github.com/Level/levelup#ctor), where `location` argument defines the `prefix`.

 ```js
 var levelup = require('levelup');